xpack-dev-tools/openocd-xpack/website/blog/2024-04-02-openocd-v0-12-0-3-released.md

 ## Tests

-The binaries were testes on Windows 10 Pro 32/64-bit, Intel Ubuntu 18 LTS 64-bit, Intel Xubuntu 18 LTS 32-bit and macOS 10.15.
+The binaries were testes on Windows 11 Pro, Intel Ubuntu 22 LTS and macOS 14.5.

 Install the package with xpm.